AllTeach/networks-basic/session1_tasks.md

 - Remember: TCP is a byte stream.
 If messages seem joined or split, implement simple newline-based framing and read into a buffer until you see '\n'.

 H. Optional next steps (if you have time)
-- Convert the threaded bridge to a selector-based bridge (single threaded).
 - Add length-prefixed framing instead of newline-delimited lines.
-- Implement a multi-client chat server that broadcasts each client's messages to all others.

 Enjoy the lab — try each exercise, play with the code, and ask questions during the session.